 Take these example utterances:

-The core term here, "computer", is not varied.
-They could say desktop computer, laptop, workstation, or even just machine.
-LUIS can be quite intelligent at inferring synonyms from context, but when you create utterances for training, it's still better to vary them.
+The core term here, "computer", isn't varied.
+Use alternatives such as desktop computer, laptop, workstation, or even just machine.
+LUIS intelligently infers synonyms from context, but when you create utterances for training, it's still better to vary them.

 See Add example utterances for information on training a LUIS app to understand user utterances.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide:

 Our feedback system is built on GitHub Issues.
 Read more on our blog.